-It’s not always clear how you can align training goals with business objectives; let alone create engaging training at the same time.
+It’s not always clear how you can align training goals with business strategy; let alone create engaging training at the same time.
 That’s why we’ve created this 7-step strategy to help you stay on the right track.
 The secrets to perfect training, with concrete training goals examples, are revealed right below.

 Aligning training to business needs has a positive impact on the organization.
 And the better the organization does, the more its employees benefit from a stable job, year-end bonuses, and career advancement opportunities.
 Fortunately, all of this can be accomplished with a 7-step, rinse-and-repeat strategy.
 Almost as easy as 1-2-3!